Online piracy: History

-WordStar was so widely pirated that many books on how to use the software appeared, their authors knowing that they were selling documentation for illicit copies.
 Starting in the 1980s, the availability of dial-up modems led to the creation of the first warez distribution groups.
 Piracy of Atari 8-bit and Atari ST software was so rampant that it discouraged publishers from releasing products for those computers.
 ST-Log warned that "we had better put a stop to piracy now ... it can have harmful effects on the longevity and health of your computer".
 Internet Relay Chat featured file servers and XDCC prior to numerous methods and still continue to be used.

-The release of Napster in 1999 caused a rapid upsurge in online piracy of music, films and television, though it always maintained a focus on music in the MP3 format.
+The release of Napster in 1999 caused a rapid upsurge in online piracy of music, films, and television, though it always maintained a focus on music in the MP3 format.
 It allowed users to share content via peer-to-peer (P2P) file sharing and was one of the first mainstream uses of this distribution method as it made it easy for regular users to get free music.
-Napster's popular use would only be short lived, as on July 27, 2000, it was ordered to be shut down by a federal judge; it was officially shut down July 11, 2001 in order to comply with the order and the case was officially settled on September 24, 2001.
+Napster's popular use would only be short lived, as on July 27, 2000, it was ordered to be shut down by a federal judge; it was officially shut down on July 11, 2001 in order to comply with the order.
+The case was officially settled on September 24, 2001.

-Although it was short-lived, Napster's reign allowed its users to dive into the grey area of content piracy.
-Following its shutdown, many other popular P2P file sharing programs arose: the creation and usage of Limewire quickly followed suit.
-Learning from the mistakes of Napster, Limewire decentralized their servers by implementing the Gnutella network.
-The success of the BitTorrent communication protocol led to the rise of many other popular programs that are still widely used today including μTorrent, Transmission, Deluge, qBittorrent, and Tixati.
+Following the shutdown of Napster, many other P2P file sharing programs arose: the creation and usage of Limewire quickly followed suit.
+In contrast to the self-contained servers of Napster, Limewire decentralized their servers by implementing the Gnutella network.
+The success of the BitTorrent communication protocol led to the rise of many other programs that are currently being used, including μTorrent, Transmission, Deluge, qBittorrent, and Tixati.

-Digital piracy as a continuing problem significantly impacts various stakeholders, enterprises, and countries.
-This global problem can impact media- and content-oriented industries.
+Digital piracy can potentially impact various stakeholders and media.